SAP-samples/teched2022-AD261/exercises/9_AccessS4HANA/README.md

 ## Overview <a name="overview"></a>

 Once you have successfully run the business process, a sales order will be created in the backend S/4HANA cloud system.
-Now let us check if the sales order was created in the system with the given purchase order number and other details (as filled in the approval form).
+Now let us check if the sales order was actually created in the system with the given purchase order number and other details (as filled in the approval form).

 ## Get Sales Order Number <a name="getsalesorder"></a>